 - JCSO (Speed Dial 2)

-- executive director (ext.
+- Executive director (ext.
 2706)

-- assistant director (ext.
+- Assistant director (ext.
 2705)

-- associate director (ext.
+- Associate director (ext.
 2708)

-- security coordinator (ext.
+- Security coordinator (ext.
 2717)

-- housing couple
+- Housing couple

-Any report of a student missing from on-campus housing, including reports from individuals not affiliated with the Center, must be immediately referred to the JCSO regardless of how long the student is believed to have been missing.
+Any report of a student missing from on-campus housing, including reports from individuals not affiliated with the university, must be immediately referred to the JCSO regardless of how long the student is believed to have been missing, and whether or not the student has identified a contact person, is above the age of 18, or is an emancipated minor.
 After determining that a student is missing, JCSO personnel will initiate a missing person investigation under the supervision of the head of security, and will notify the following:

-- executive director (ext.
+- Executive director (ext.
 2706)

-- assistant director (ext.
+- Assistant director (ext.
 2705)

-- local law enforcement agencies with jurisdiction
+- Local law enforcement agencies with jurisdiction

-- security coordinator (ext.
+- Security coordinator (ext.
 2717)

-- assistant to the president for the Jerusalem Center Jim Kearl, 801-422-5812 (office)
+- Assistant to the president for the Jerusalem Center Jim Kearl, 801-422-5812 (office)